C0sm0cats/SmartGrid/README.md

 ```

 Press `Ctrl + Alt + T` → enjoy instant, perfect tiling.

-## Known Issues

-- **Minimize / Maximize with tiled windows**
-  Currently, minimizing or maximizing a window in a tiled layout may cause unexpected behavior or slight layout glitches.
-  This can have a major impact on all layouts.
-  I’m actively trying to debug and fix this, but it’s not trivial for me…

 > If you have ideas to improve SmartGrid, your code and feedback are always welcome!